StartUpNationLabs/php-sec-ci/README.md

 ## 🔄 CI/CD Pipeline

-The project includes a comprehensive CircleCI pipeline that:
+The project includes a comprehensive CircleCI pipeline that builds, tests and deploys the application.

-- Runs code quality checks
-- Performs security analysis
-- Executes unit tests
-- Generates metrics reports
-- Builds and pushes Docker images
-- Deploys to staging and production environments
+To learn more about the pipeline, refer to the [`docs/PIPELINE.md`](docs/PIPELINE.md) file.

 ## 📊 Quality Metrics

-- SonarQube analysis
+Code is scanned for quality and security issues using SonarQube.
+Coverage is also measured and reported.

+SonaQube is available at [https://sonarqube.devops-tools.apoorva64.com](https://sonarqube.devops-tools.apoorva64.com/dashboard?id=php-sec-ci).

 ## 🔒 Security

-- Automated dependency security checks
-- Code quality analysis
-- Secure deployment process
-- Environment variable management
+We use grype to scan the container image for vulnerabilities.
+The results are published in the CircleCI pipeline.

 ## 📄 License